What is a feral cat?

 Where do feral cats live?

 It is not an easy life for them.
-Humans, vehicles, disease, injury and predators all greatly reduce the lifespan of a feral cat.
+Humans, vehicles, disease, injury and predators all significantly reduce the lifespan of a feral cat.

 Up to 400,000 feral cats live in New South Wales, Australia alone.